Jordan Freight And Logistics Market Size and Share

 By Warehousing and Storage: Non-Temperature Facilities Dominate Infrastructure

-Non-temperature controlled warehouses represented 92.24% of floor space in 2024, reflecting the historical tilt toward durable consumer goods, garments, and mechanical parts.
+Non-temperature controlled warehouses represented 92.24% of revenue share in 2024, reflecting the historical tilt toward durable consumer goods, garments, and mechanical parts.
 Such sites cluster along Amman’s Airport Road and the Sahab industrial estate, leveraging six-lane access and high dock density.
-Temperature controlled space, though only 7.76% in 2024, expands at 4.76% CAGR (2025-2030) as pharmaceutical majors re-shore regional distribution hubs to Jordan’s free zones.
+Temperature controlled space, though only 7.76% in 2024, expands at a 4.76% CAGR (2025-2030) as pharmaceutical majors re-shore regional distribution hubs to Jordan’s free zones.

 By Freight Transport: Road Infrastructure Drives Modal Dominance